Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Caveats on the profile extraction

-To investigate how the selection of the center impacts the extracted profiles, we performed the analysis using multiple center positions and compared the resulting profiles, as shown in Figure\,\ref{different sectors1} bottom right panel.
-As evident, the choice of the sector center introduces a noticeable difference in the profiles, particularly in the outer regions, where deviations become more pronounced.
+To investigate how the selection of the center impacts the extracted profiles, we performed the analysis using multiple center positions and compared the resulting profiles, as shown in Figure\,\ref{different sectors1} bottom panels.
+The used center positions are shown in Figure\,\ref{fig::regions}. right panel.
+As evident, the choice of the annuli center introduces a noticeable difference in the profiles, particularly in the outer regions, where deviations become more pronounced.

 When the sector center is chosen at the peak of the radio emission, which is typically close to the X-ray peak, the resulting radial profile typically follows a single exponential fit.
-However, depending on the sector center, when multiple radio peaks are present in the core region (e.g., Abell 2142 and Bullet) or when discrete sources are embedded in the core region (e.g., PLCK,G287.0+32.9), the radial profile may show an apparent break at larger radii or deviate from a simple single-component structure.
+However, depending on the sector center, when multiple radio peaks are present in the core region (e.g., Abell 2142 and Bullet) or when discrete sources are embedded in the core region (e.g., PLCK\,G287.0+32.9), the radial profile may show an apparent break at larger radii or deviate from a simple single-component structure.
 This effect becomes particularly significant when bright or extended discrete sources are located around the cluster core, as their subtraction can strongly affect the choice of the sector center, introducing biases into the radial profile analysis.
 For example, in PLCK\,G287.0+32.9, three bright compact sources are present in the core region, see Figure\,\ref{fig::PSZ_halo}.
-Subtracting them from the $uv$-data could shifts the location of the radio peak, and thus the sector center, impacting the radial profiles (Figure\,\ref{different sectors1}, bottom right panel).
+Subtracting them from the $uv$-data could shift the location of the radio peak, and thus the sector center, impacting the radial profiles (Figure\,\ref{different sectors1}, bottom panels).